w3c/wai-bcase/index.md

 response is included below.

 #### Case Study – Barclay’s Bank

-Many organisations are waking up to the fact that embracing accessibility leads to multiple benefits – reducing legal risks, strengthening brand presence, improving customer experience and colleague productivity.

 Establishing an organisation-wide accessibility strategy for identifying, anticipating and addressing the additional needs from customers and colleagues with impairments contributes in several ways to